nimning/hintSystem/src/adaptive-hint-servers/sockjs_server/README.md

         Requests the list of connected students from the server.
         </td>
         <td>
-        The server will response with 'student_list'.
+        The server will response with 'unassigned_students' and 'my_students'.
         </td>
     </tr>
     <tr>